15 Scams in Thailand and How to Avoid Them

 Wat Saket in Bangkok

-But if you do any harm It is normal that they charge you, as would happen in any country, even yours.
+If you cause any damage, it's normal for them to charge you, as would happen in any country.

-Furthermore, in Thailand many tourists rent motorcycles without ever having ridden one before and it is normal for them to have a small accident and cause damage to the motorcycles.
+Also, in Thailand, many tourists rent bikes without much experience, so it’s common for them to have small accidents and cause damage to the bikes.

-⭐ In this guide about Rent and Drive a motorcycle in Thailand I will tell you in detail what to do if you get a scratch or dent on the motorcycle while driving.
+⭐ In this guide about Rent and Drive a motorcycle in Thailand I explain in detail what to do if you scratch or dent the bike while riding.

-With jet skis it is similar that with the cars and motorcycles from the previous point they can try to charge you for a damage that was already there, but this Is a fraud in every rule.
+With jet skis, it’s similar to renting cars and bikes.
+They might try to charge you for damage that was already there, but this is a real scam.

-This scam happens the most in Patong in Phuket and Pattaya, to the point that The authorities recommend not renting jet skis in those places.
+This scam is more common in Patong, Phuket, and Pattaya, even authorities recommend not renting jet skis in those areas..

 patong - scams in thailand